llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

      examples above.
   1. any values that are from allocations outside the loop nest and used exclusively inside of it.
-In such cases, a local privatized value is created in the OpenMP region to prevent multiple teams of threads from accessing and destroying the same memory block which causes runtime issues.
+In such cases, a local privatized copy is created in the OpenMP region to prevent multiple teams of threads from accessing and destroying the same memory block, which causes runtime issues.
 For an example of such cases, see `flang/test/Transforms/DoConcurrent/locally_destroyed_temp.f90`.

-Implicit mapping detection (for mapping to the GPU) is still quite limited and work to make it smarter is underway for both OpenMP in general and `do concurrent` mapping.
+Implicit mapping detection (for mapping to the target device) is still quite limited and work to make it smarter is underway for both OpenMP in general and `do concurrent` mapping.

 #### Non-perfectly-nested loops' IVs

 For non-perfectly-nested loops, the IVs are still treated as `shared` or `map` entries as pointed out above.
-This **might not** be consistent with what the Fortran specficiation tells us.
+This **might not** be consistent with what the Fortran specification tells us.
 In particular, taking the following snippets from the spec (version 2023) into account:

 > § 3.35